 - Crowning Moment of Awesome: "You're right, Teddy, that ace didn't help me.
 I flopped the nut straight."note

 - Mike has another one even before the start of the movie; he tells Knish about how months earlier, he wound up playing against Johnny Chen, recognized as one of the best players ever.
-With only $5,000 in chips and folding almost every hand, Mike finally played aggressive on one hand and eventually bluffed Chen into folding, then walked away after that.
-"I played the best in the world.
+With only $6,000 in chips and folding almost every hand, Mike finally played aggressive on one hand and eventually bluffed Chen into folding, then walked away after that.
+"I sat with the best in the world.
 And I won."
 Knish can't help but be impressed.

 - Fanon: It's never shown what Teddy KGB was holding in the final hand of the film.
 However, among fans of the film it's generally agreed upon that he was holding pocket Aces, as evidenced by:

 - He beats Mike at the beginning of the film with the same hand (the Ace of Hearts and the Ace of Diamonds)